RedisGears/RedisGears/docs/functions.md

   1. [**Run**](#run): runs the function in batch
   2. [**Register**](#register): registers the function to be triggered by events

 When executed, whether as batch or event, the function's context is managed by the engine.
-Besides the function's logic, the context also includes its breakdown to internal execution steps, state, status, statistics, results and any errors encountered among other things.
+Besides the function's logic, the context also includes its breakdown to internal execution steps, status, statistics, results and any errors encountered among other things.

 !!! abstract "Related commands"
     The following RedisGears commands are related to executing functions: